Ismat Chughtai

-Ismat Chughtai (21 August 1915 – 24 October 1991) was an Indian Urdu novelist, short story writer, liberal humanist and filmmaker.
+Ismat Chughtai (21 August 1911 – 24 October 1991) was an Indian Urdu novelist, short story writer, liberal humanist and filmmaker.
 Beginning in the 1930s, she wrote extensively on themes including female sexuality and femininity, middle-class gentility, and class conflict, often from a Marxist perspective.
 With a style characterised by literary realism, Chughtai established herself as a significant voice in the Urdu literature of the twentieth century, and in 1976 was awarded the Padma Shri by the Government of India.

 Biography

-Early life and career beginnings (1915–41)
+Early life and career beginnings (1911–41)

-Ismat Chughtai was born on 21 August 1915 in Badayun, Uttar Pradesh to Nusrat Khanam and Mirza Qaseem Baig Chughtai; she was the ninth of ten children—six brothers and four sisters.
-The family moved frequently as Chughtai's father was a civil servant; she spent her childhood in cities including Jodhpur, Agra, and Aligarh—mostly in the company of her brothers as her sisters had all got married while she was still very young.
-Chughtai described the influence of her brothers as an important factor which influenced her personality in her formative years.
+Ismat Chughtai was born on 21 August 1911 in Badayun, Uttar Pradesh to Nusrat Khanam and Mirza Qaseem Baig Chughtai; she was the ninth of ten children—six brothers and four sisters.
+The family moved frequently as Chughtai's father was a civil servant; she spent her childhood in cities including Jodhpur, Agra, and Aligarh—mostly in the company of her brothers as her sisters had all got married when she was still very young.
+Chughtai described her brothers' influence as a key factor that shaped her personality during her formative years.
 She thought of her second-eldest brother, Mirza Azim Beg Chughtai (also a novelist), as a mentor.
 The family eventually settled in Agra, after Chughtai's father retired from the Indian Civil Services.

 Chughtai received her primary education at the Women's College at the Aligarh Muslim University and graduated from Isabella Thoburn College with a Bachelor of Arts degree in 1940.
 Despite strong resistance from her family, she completed her Bachelor of Education degree from the Aligarh Muslim University the following year.
 It was during this period that Chughtai became associated with the Progressive Writers' Association, having attended her first meeting in 1936 where she met Rashid Jahan, one of the leading female writers involved with the movement, who was later credited for inspiring Chughtai to write "realistic, challenging female characters".
-Chughtai began writing in private around the same time, but did not seek publication for her work until much later.
+Chughtai began writing in private around the same time, but did not seek publication of her work until much later.